'We can eradicate coronavirus': Ramaphosa on 500,000 Covid-19 cases

 “Additional facilities, equipment and personnel are being deployed in provinces still experiencing an increase in infections,” Ramaphosa said.

-The president added that government was "working hard" to deal with the shortage of personal protective equipment for health workers and other frontline staff.
+The president added that the government was “working hard” to deal with the shortage of personal protective equipment for health workers and other front-line staff.

 “We understand the concerns and the frustrations of these essential workers and are committed to resolving this issue with the greatest urgency,” he reassured.